Unit 2 - Practice Quiz

 Structure Charts - components and notation Medium

-B. Module B returns a data parameter to Module A.
+B. Module A passes a control flag to Module B.

 C. The invocation of Module B by Module A is optional.